f13dev/f13-movie/readme.txt

 1. The results of adding [movie imdb="tt0480249"] to a blog post.

 == Changelog ==
+= 2.1.2 =
+* Improved error handling for TMDB API, if API returns an error, this is presented to the user
+* Notify user of success / error when saving admin settings
+* Fix: setting cachetime=0 in shortcode forces API call on every page load

 = 2.1.1 =
 * Adding alt text to images
 * Setting TMDB logo as no-lightbox